brandur/org/articles/microservices.md

 ## SOA isn't a Silver Bullet, it's a Trade-off

 SOA bestows a huge number of architectural advantages, but we probably want to be careful to keep its expectations in check.
-Boiled down to a fundamental level, SOA is about introducing very hard isolation between components which can result in big gains in organizational and operational effectiveness, but by extension leads to component boundaries that are more difficult to evolve.
+Boiled down to a fundamental level, SOA is about introducing very hard isolation between components that can result in big gains in organizational and operational effectiveness, but by extension leads to component boundaries that are more difficult to evolve.

 The less desirable features of a SOA-like system include the following: